Gyaraspur

 Gyaraspur is a town in the Vidisha district, Madhya Pradesh, India.
 It is also the headquarters of a tehsil of the same name.

 History

 Gyaraspur was of considerable importance in medieval India.
 The place has several ruins of several old Hindu, Jain and Buddhist places of worship.
 These include Maladevi Temple, Hindola Torna and the Bajramath Surya Temple.

+Demographics

+As per Census of India 2011 Gyaraspur town has population of 6,271 of which 3,242 are males while 3,029 are females.
+Total 1,354 families residing in the town.

+Administration

+Gyaraspur is a Tehsil headquarter and total 117 villages in the tehsil.
+A Police Station and a Community Hospital is in the tehsil.

 Transport

 Gyaraspur is located near Vidisha (38 km) and Sanchi (48km).
 Udaipura, famous for its heritage temples, can be reached via Gulabganj and basoda.

 Topography

-Gyaraspur lies in a gorge of some low steep hills, at distance of about 38.4 km north-east from the district and Tehsil headquarters town, Vidisha..
-The place is situated on the old high road to Sagar.
+Gyaraspur lies in a gorge of some low steep hills, at distance of about 38.4 km north-east from the district headquarters town Vidisha.
+The place is situated on the old highway road Bhopal to Sagar.
 Buses ply on the road.

-Places to visit in Gyaraspur
+Sites

 The extensive ruins, scattered in and around the Tehsil, narrate the story of glory that was Gyaraspur in the late ancient and early medieval times.
 These ruins indicate that the place has passed through the influence of Buddhism, Brahmanism and Jainism.